enkidevs/curriculum/General/Networking/what-is-an-ip-address.md

 Now, to make *communication* possible, you need a way to distinguish yourself among the  astonishing number of devices around you.

-Here, the *IP[2] address* comes in handy, by uniquely identifying devices in a **network**.
+Here, the *IP[2] address* comes in handy by uniquely identifying devices in a **network**.
 This is similar to the way real-life *postal addresses* identify our houses.

 There's a big chance you have already encountered them in the following form[3]: